sh1boot/sh1boot.github.io/drafts/extended-precision-numpy.md

 ---
 layout: post
 title: Extending range of numpy modular arithmetic
-tags: needs-examples
+tags: numpy
 ---
-A frustration with numpy is that its pow() implementation doesn't support modular arithmetic.
+A frustration with numpy is that its `pow()` implementation doesn't support modular arithmetic.

-Another frustration is that its integers only go up to 64-bit.
-So they overflow pretty quickly when calculating powers.
+Another frustration is that its integers only go up to 64-bit, so it overflows really quickly if you're calculating `pow()` _without_ using modular arithmetic.

-You can mitigate the latter by implementing pow() manually, but it's still pretty easy to overflow the intermediates, even while you're regularly reducing the range of the numbers.
+You can mitigate that a little by implementing `pow()` manually, but for large-ish modulo it's still possible to overflow the intermediates even while regularly reducing the range between matrix operations.

 So there's a basic technique for extending multiplication beyond the size of the native data types you have where you slice each input into